iambst/CYBR8420_Titans_SA_Project/Software Security Requirements/Software_Security_Requirements.md

 - Nextcloud server doesn't have the capability to scan for the uploaded file(s) so as to check if it is a malware

-- It only supports authentication and authorization from vaid trusted servers and external storage mounts for sharing and adding of new data.
+- It only supports authentication and authorization from valid trusted servers and external storage mounts for sharing and adding of new data.

 ## Security-related configuration and installation issues.